On the Usefulness of the Fit-on-the-Test View on Evaluating Calibration of Classifiers: Assessment of Calibrators and Evaluators

-We see 3 main application scenarios: \begin{enumerate} \item the reliability diagram is needed if the downstream decision-making process performed by a human or AI requires information about the extent to which different probabilistic predictions can be trusted; \item the estimated calibration error is needed if the general level of trust needs to be known, not specifically for each output; \item and the ranking of the estimated calibration errors is needed if performing selection of the best calibrated model. \end{enumerate}
+We see 3 main application scenarios: \begin{enumerate} \item the reliability diagram is needed if the reliability of individual predictions has to be known separately; for example, this is needed if there is a downstream decision-making process performed by a human or AI; \item the estimated calibration error is needed if the general level of trust needs to be known, not specifically for each output; \item and the ranking of the estimated calibration errors is needed if performing selection of the best calibrated model. \end{enumerate}

 \modified{In the experiments, we evaluate each calibration evaluation method $\mathcal{M}$ against these three objectives, measuring: (1) the quality of reliability diagrams with $d(\ch_\mathcal{M},c^*)$; (2) the quality of calibration error estimates with $\vert ECE_\mathcal{M}-CE\vert$; and (3) the quality of ranking performance using Spearman's correlation of the ranking produced by the calibration evaluator against the ranking of true calibration errors, which we refer to as $rankcorr(ECE_\mathcal{M},CE)$.} All these methods assume good estimates of the true calibration map, which can be obtained either on synthetic data or if there is access to magnitudes of more data than the calibration evaluator used.